 Sue Robins of Vancouver has an irresistible writing talent that’s somehow both quietly approachable and yet sneakily explosive.
-We see this talent in her book A Bird’s Eye View: Stories of a Life Lived in Health Care.
+We see this talent in her books A Bird’s Eye View: Stories of a Life Lived in Health Care or Ducks in a Row: Healthcare Reimagined.
 We also see it in her compelling blog essay, “We Are All In This Together” as she explores the “basic lack of humanity that ails health care – a lack of humanity for patients, families, staff, clinicians, physicians and administrators.”
 As Sue says:

 “We are all in this mess together. . .